 Shenandoah National Park is a special place for Matthew, as he has spent a great deal of time there with friends and family.
 Matthew lives in Fredericksburg, Virginia with his husband, Jim, and their two children, four dogs, a flock of chickens and a pig named Petunia.

-Maggie Bullard serves as a Proposal Manager for SRA International, Inc., a leading government contractor based in Northern Virginia that delivers IT solutions and professional services to a broad range of federal agencies.
+Maggie Bullard serves as Vice President of Proposal Operations for Favor TechConsulting, LLC, a government contractor based in Northern Virginia that delivers IT solutions and professional services to a broad range of federal agencies.
 Previously, Maggie served as the Marketing Manager for Perrin Quarles Associates, Inc., an environmental consulting firm specializing in air pollution regulation and climate change solutions for national and international government agencies.
 Maggie spent her early professional career in the outdoors, serving as a Community Action Programs Intern for the Potomac Conservancy, a whitewater raft guide and photographer for the Nantahala Outdoor Center, and restaurant manager for a ski lodge in Alta, Utah.
 She received her B.A. in Studio Art from the College of William & Mary in 2001 and her M.B.A. in Marketing from the University of Utah in 2004.

 Phebe Cambata was raised in Manhattan.
 When she was a child, her parents would drive her from their small cottage on the Chesapeake Bay to the Skyline Drive.
 She loved those trips, particularly seeing bear and deer, and those early days contributed to her great interest in animals.
 Phebe has always been interested in animal welfare and environmental protection, and she has been active in her efforts to support these issues.
 In association with the African Wildlife Foundation, she has helped to save many elephants in Africa, and she is especially interested in the protection of mountain gorillas.
 Although a great traveler, she has lived mostly in Bath County, Virginia since 1980, and, of course, she has special feelings for the flora and fauna of Virginia.
 She is a member of the Explorers Club and has been active in protecting the wildlife of Virginia as well as manatees and dolphins in Florida.